The Many Nicknames for Indianapolis?

 Boat, Sport and Travel Show

 Each year, around mid-February, Indianapolis is the place be for tens of thousands of casual-to-hardcore outdoor enthusiasts.
-That’s when the Ford Boat, Sport and Travel Show comes to the Indiana State Fairgrounds.
+That’s when the Indianapolis Boat, Sport and Travel Show comes to the Indiana State Fairgrounds.
 This 60-year old show bring with it a dizzying array of boats, RV’s, fishing tackle, hunting gear, outdoor destinations, paddle sports equipment, educational seminars, celebrities and unique and entertaining attractions, all packed into a combined 650,000 square-feet spread over six buildings.
 The show is so big, it would be virtually impossible to experience everything it has to offer in just a single visit.

 The Annual Indiana Motorcycle Exposition typically coincides with the last part of the Boat, Sport and Travel Show, and includes the Bikers Showcase, Tiny Tots Test Track, a bikini show, as well as lots of cool displays and demos.